alex-petrenko/sample-factory/docs/get-started/running-slurm.md

 ## How to use SF2 on Slurm

+This doc contains instructions for running Sample-Factory v2 on USC's brain cluster

 ### Logging in

 Login to `brain.usc.edu` using ssh with your username and password.